Demand Side Response (DSR)

 2. Why is it needed?

-Demand Side Response is an innovative solution to a changing energy landscape.
+DSR is an innovative solution to a changing energy landscape.
 Two of the current challenges in the UK electricity market are:

 3. What are the benefits of Demand Side Response to my business?